Looking for a Credit Repair Company? Here are 4 Red Flags to Avoid Getting Scammed.

 Finally, Peterson warned against companies that try to use form letters rather than addressing your specific situation, telling us you should steer clear “If the credit repair company uses ‘template’ letters which contain little (if any) information to explain why the account information is false or misleading.
 For example, one huge so-called law firm routinely disputes ‘account included in bankruptcy’ by saying ‘I never filed bankruptcy, please remove this account.’
 Of course that robs the consumer of the best weapon they have (their bankruptcy discharge and the bankruptcy court's sanctions powers) but it's easier (and far more profitable) to tell consumers what they want to hear and ‘scale’ using non-lawyers and a template letter.”

-As mentioned above, doing some online research can help you determine if the company you’re considering uses practices like these.
+It bears repeating that doing some online research can help you determine if the company you’re considering uses practices like these.

 4. Take proper precautions.